-Should preachers of the Gospel minister without pay and support themselves with another job?
+Should preachers of the Gospel be “preaching for pay” or support themselves with another job?

 What can we learn about this from the Bible?

-What does Paul, the self-supporting tent maker, say about this?
+What does Paul, the self-supporting tent maker, say about “preaching for pay”?

 He actually makes a case for it…

 (1) From examples in life.
 “Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its grapes?
-Who tends a flock and does not drink of the milk?”
+Or who tends a flock and does not drink of the milk?”
 (I Cor.
-9:7 NIV).
+9:7).

 (2) From the Law.
 “It is written in the Law of Moses, ‘Do not muzzle an ox while it is treading out the grain'” (verse 9).
 He tells us this was written totally (πάντως) for those who minister the Gospel, like the apostles and their fellow workers.
 “Surely [God] says this for us, doesn’t He?” (verse 10).
 This law was not given simply for the benefit of oxen.
 As Martin Luther has said, “Oxen cannot read.”
 It was given to provide for the support of those who preach the Gospel.